 Dr. Ó Amadain continued,

 We have found that the “Golden Age of Education” coincided with the use of corporal punishment in schools.
-In laymans language, you have to “beat” the learning into the kids.
+In layman’s language, you have to “beat” the learning into the kids.
 Since that highly effective educational tool – the stick – was outlawed, we have noticed there’s been a decline in educational standards, ill-discipline in the classroom, obesity, poor hygiene, and a general growing slovenliness in schoolchildren.
-This is especially apparent in those so-called Digital Natives, with their Playstations and iPods.
+This is especially apparent in those so-called Millennials, with their PacMans and iThings, and whatnot.

 Thanks to some probably legal and only slightly unethical research undertaken by the Faculty for Acquiring Knowledge and Education (FAKE), they discovered that they could use a Behaviorist approach to educate children while simultaneously instilling traditional values.
 Behaviorism is a “treatment” approach to education, based on the principles of operant conditioning, that replaces undesirable behaviors with more desirable ones through positive or negative reinforcement.